-There are two Asian Short Clawed Otters here at Woburn, Kovu and Kelani, a young male and female.
-You’ll find them in the animal encounters section, often playing and foraging in the waterfall which runs through their enclosure.
+There is a small family of Asian short clawed otters living at Woburn Safari Park; you’ll find them in the animal encounters section, often playing and foraging in the waterfall which runs through their enclosure.

 They are as at home on land as in the water, being amphibious they spend roughly half of their time on land, and half in the water.

 When swimming the otters rear feet propel them through the water and their tail acts as a rudder for steering.
 Their body is built to allow them to slip through the water with little resistance.
 Their tapered snout, long slim body and tail allow them to be perfectly streamlined, as well as a coating of oil from glands throughout its skin.

 Their digits only have small claws, unlike other otter species which have larger claws, they also have less webbing then other otter species.
 This is due to the way they hunt; they use the sensitive tips of their fingers to search through mud, water, and under rocks to find their food.